brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 Bitcoin mining!

-Just like the Yap families propose the next transaction when they mine new Rai stones, it is the Bitcoin miners who propose new blocks for the block chain when they mine new Bitcoin.
+Just like the Yap families propose the next transaction when they mine new Rai stones, it is the Bitcoin miners who propose new blocks for the blockchain when they mine new Bitcoin.
 Here are the rules: take all the text from several unverified transactions `T`, plus the digest of the most recent block in the ledger `D`, plus a random guess `R`, and do